It’s amazing how many thoughts pop into your head when you are in the shower.

 Mid-shower I started thinking about one of my ex-boyfriends who caused me a lot of pain back in the day.
 To be honest, I don’t think about my ex’s much anymore, so it came as a bit of a surprise.

 I remembered taking him back after he cheated on me and how I moved to another city to be with him only to have him dump me three months later.
 To add insult to injury, I took him back only to have him cheat on me again.

 For a moment I wondered what had become of him.
 For a split second, I thought of looking him up on Facebook.

 Why would I want to see what he is doing years down the track?
 Whilst I hope he is doing well as a fellow human being, I have no interest in knowing any details of his life now.

 He is firmly in the past and that is where he will stay.

 All too often we get caught up in the unhealthy habit of dwelling on the past.

-I’m not saying you should stick you head in the sand and deny that your past happened.
-You need to deal with the wounds of old relationships or similar situations will continue to surface in your life (and yes, I learnt this little gem the hard way!)
+I’m not saying you should stick your head in the sand and deny that your past happened.
+You need to deal with the wounds of old relationships or similar situations will continue to surface in your life (and yes, I learned this little gem the hard way!)